 The two leaders have met only once, in April of last year.
 On that occasion, Puigdemont handed Rajoy a list of 46 Catalan demands, ranging from power-sharing to tax policy.
 Rajoy is reportedly ready to discuss all but one of those points: Catalonia’s desire to hold a binding independence referendum.

-Rajoy told a congress of his conservative People’s Party in Madrid earlier this month that he could not allow a referendum that is forbidden by Spain’s constitution.
+Rajoy told a congress of his conservative People’s Party in Madrid earlier this month that he could not allow a referendum that is forbidden under the Spanish Constitution.

 The region has been denied a referendum time and again, despite overwhelming support for one among the Catalans.